AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

 You can use the [Manage Publication](#manage-publication) option on the sites console to do this.

-1. In the sites console, select the root page of the tree you wish to publish or unpublish and select **Manage Publication**.
+1. In the sites console, select the root page of the tree you want to publish or unpublish and select **Manage Publication**.
 1. The **Manage Publication** wizard starts.
 Choose to publish or unpublish and when it should occur and select **Next** to continue.
 1. In the **Scope** step, select the root page and select **Include Children**.